jokyv/dotfiles/aider/CONVENTIONS.md

 - Prefer polars over pandas for data analysis with python.
-- Use types everywhere possible.
+- Use python data types everywhere possible.
-- Functions/classes always should have docstrings following Numpy docstring standard.
+- Functions/classes always should have Numpy docstrings standard.
 - Make sure the code can handle all the exceptions.
-- For python class always use with the dataclasses module.
+- For python class always use it with the dataclasses module.
+- Always use the pathlib module to represent filesystem paths.